Jesuitman/m1-tic-tac-toe/projectReflection.md

 💭 Abstract:
 This is a friendly game of tictactoe that can be playable with two players.
-I had originally planned to make it vs the computer and that is something i would liek to do down the road, but for now this is making me happy. when you play it make sure you try to see what happens when you get a draw!
+I had originally planned to make it vs the computer and that is something i would like to do down the road, but for now this is making me happy. when you play it make sure you try to see what happens when you get a draw!
+I have added functionality for three buttons on the page which all do fairly unique things when pressed. give them a shot! but I would hold off if you have a seizure disorder

 💻 Installation instructions:
 To clone this repository and use on your local machine: